Ungeziefi/Subnautica-Mods/Tweaks/Tweaks Progress.md

 ### To-Do
 - Reefbacks no longer surface.
-- Newly crafted power cells now match the charge of the batteries used to craft them.
 - Cyclops speed mode is now saved.
 - In the main menu, you can press the 'escape' key to close the options menu.
 - In the main menu, you can use the mouse wheel to select the next or previous savegame slot.